milos-pujic/playwright-e2e-tests/docs/minikube-setup-mac.md

 Recommendation is to give minikube half of machines resources, if you have 16GB or RAM, give minikube 8GB of RAM, if you have 8 core CPU, give minikube 4 cores.

-To be able to use ports like 80, 8080 which are Restful Booker Platform it is needed to extend NodePort range from default range 30000-32767 to 1-65535.
+To be able to use ports like 80 and 8080 it is needed to extend NodePort range from default range 30000-32767 to 1-65535.

-### Initial start of minikube on Windows

-1. Open PowerShell with administrator privileges
-2. Start minikube by running the following command:

-        minikube start --memory 8192 --cpus 4 --extra-config=apiserver.service-node-port-range=1-65535

-      - sometime error can occurs during initial start, in that case stop minikube, purge it and start again with same command:

-            minikube stop
-            minikube delete --all --purge
-            minikube start --memory 8192 --cpus 4 --extra-config=apiserver.service-node-port-range=1-65535

-### Initial start of minikube on MacOS
+### Initial start of minikube

 1. Open Terminal
 2. Start minikube by running the following command (you will be asked for sudo rights):

-        minikube start --memory 8192 --cpus 4 --extra-config=apiserver.service-node-port-range=1-65535
+        minikube start --addons=dashboard --addons=metrics-server --memory 8192 --cpus 4 --extra-config=apiserver.service-node-port-range=1-65535

       - sometime error can occurs during initial start, in that case stop minikube, purge it and start again with same command:

             minikube stop
             minikube delete --all --purge
-            minikube start --memory 8192 --cpus 4 --extra-config=apiserver.service-node-port-range=1-65535
+            minikube start --addons=dashboard --addons=metrics-server --memory 8192 --cpus 4 --extra-config=apiserver.service-node-port-range=1-65535

 ---